 The Interprofessional Graduate Certificate is a 16-credit program with courses in four core disciplines: epidemiology, health policy, social and behavioral health, and environmental health.
 The fifth course grounds students in public health principles and practice.
 The sixth course will provide students the opportunity to engage in interprofessional workshops and other learning forums to foster competencies in interprofessional values, communication and teamwork.
 Three of the courses, in health behavior, epidemiology and health policy, are offered online, which will provide added flexibility for students.

 This program is open to post-baccalaureate students, to those currently enrolled in a UWM graduate degree program, as well as to health professionals who have completed a baccalaureate, master’s or doctoral degree.
-The certificate program is a collaborative program between the College of Health Sciences, College of Nursing, and the Zilber School of Public Health, and is coordinated through the Zilber School of Public Health with administrative support from the College of Nursing.
+The certificate program is a collaborative program between the College of Health Professions and Sciences, School of Nursing, and the Zilber College of Public Health, and is coordinated through the Zilber College of Public Health with administrative support from the School of Nursing.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.